 So, You just trained your first Yolo v3 custom object detector on Google Colab, GOOD JOB!!

-Now you can download custom trained model and run it on more images, on videos, or even on webcam detection!
+Now you can download custom trained model and run it on more images, videos, or even webcam detection!

-I must mention, that Google is really helping to reduce the entry barrier into deep learning.
+I must mention that Google is helping to reduce the entry barrier into deep learning.
 And a tool like this will help many people who can't afford GPU resources.
-I really hope that this will be a fully scaled service soon and will remain free.
-I hope this tutorial was useful for you and I could help you to learn something new.
+I hope that this will be a fully scaled service soon and will remain free.
+I hope this tutorial was helpful for you and I could help you to learn something new.
 If you liked this tutorial, give it a clap and subscribe to my YouTube channel.
 See you in the next part!